sathomas/jsDataV.is/src/text/ch2/03-tracking-values.md

 ## Tracking Data Values

-A big reason we make visualizations interactive is to give the user control over their view of the data.
+A big reason we make visualizations interactive is to give users control over their view of the data.
 We can present a "big picture" view of the data, but we don't want to prevent users from digging into the details.
-Often, however, this ca force an either-or choice on the user: they can see the overall view, or they can see a detailed picture, but not both at the same time.
-This example looks at an alternative approach that enables users to see both overall trends and specific details at once.
+Often, however, this ca force an either/or choice on the user: they can see the overall view, or they can see a detailed picture, but they can't see both at the same time.
+This example looks at an alternative approach that enables users to see overall trends and specific details at once.
 To do that, we take advantage of the mouse as an input device.
 When the user's mouse hovers over a section of the chart, our code overlays details relevant to that part of the chart.

-This approach does have a significant limitation: It only works when the user has a mouse.
-If you're considering this technique, be aware that users on touch screen devices won't be able to take advantage of the interactive aspect, and they'll only see the static chart.
+This approach does have a significant limitation: it works only when the user has a mouse.
+If you're considering this technique, be aware that users on touchscreen devices won't be able to take advantage of the interactive aspect; they'll see only the static chart.

 Since simple <span class="smcp">GDP</span> data doesn't lend itself well to the approach in this example, we'll visualize a slightly different set of data from the World Bank.
 This time we'll look at exports as a percentage of <span class="smcp">GDP</span>.
 Let's start by considering a simple line chart, shown in figure NEXTFIGURENUMBER, with data for each world region.